sammanomar/project05/README.md

 ## Business Requirements
-1- The client is interested in telling whether a given blood sample taken from a patient is diabetic or not.
+- 1 The client is interested in telling whether a given blood sample taken from a female patient is diabetic or not.
-2- The client is interested to predict whether a patient has heart disease or not.
+- 2 The client is interested to predict whether a patient has heart disease or not base on 13 features

 ## Hypothesis and how to validate?
-* We suspect that diabetic patient have high level of glucose in blood.
+* We suspect that diabetic female patient have high level of glucose in blood.
 - An average data study can help to investigate it

 * We suspect that heart disease patient have a chest pain and high heart rate.